After realising how common plastics and other single use items have become in our daily routine, it is difficult to justify using certain items.

 Pretty self explanatory again.

-I purchased some at my local Coop, but before this I used old pillow cases.
+Mine were purchased at the local Coop, but before this it was easy to use old pillow cases.
 This was slightly problematic because they were not see through but in most cases they were okay to use.

 7. Disposable Razor to Safety Razors